eswar-7116/python-ffmpeg-docker/README.md

 ---

-<div align="center">If you found this image helpful, please consider giving it a star 🌟!
-It helps others find the project and encourages ongoing improvements</div>
+<div align="center"><b>If you found this image helpful, please consider giving it a star 🌟!
+It helps others find the project and encourages ongoing improvements</b></div>

-**⭐ If this project helped you, please give it a star!**